TheBestTvarynka/Dataans/doc/web_server/README.md

 2FA does not make the encryption of the data stronger.
 It makes the auth process stronger and better.
 In other words, the [secret key](#secret-key) is *a second factor* for data encryption like the authenticator app is the second factor for auth.
 The attacker with the password is unable to decrypt the data without a secret key and to sign-in without 2FA.

 ## Data synchronization

+The client and the web server implement the data synchronization algorithm.
+Given two DBs: local one and server one.
+The goal is to synchronize the data between them.
+The difference can be of any size.
+For example, one of the devices can be offline for a long time.
+So, in such a case the difference may be huge.

+### Data synchronization algorithm

+The synchronization task can be represented (simplified) as follows: we have two sets of items (numbers, notes, spaces, files, any kind of items) and we need to find the difference and then merge them.
+Moreover, the amount of items can be large, so we don't want to waste a lot of time on delta calculation.

+All items are divided into blocks.
+Or, in other words, every item has its `block_id`.
+The `block_id` is assigned during item creation and can not be changed in the future.
+Additionally, each item and each block has its hash.

+1. The client requests a list of blocks from the server when synchronization starts.
+2. It compares the server's list of blocks with the local one and tracks blocks with different hashes.
+The client will have a list of different blocks as a result.
+3. The client requests items hashes from the server that are in those found blocks.
+4. It compares items hashes with local ones and tracks different ones.
+As a result, it will know what items were changed.
+5. The client requests found items from the server and overrides the local ones.
+It always assumes that the server's data has a higher priority.

+**_What if the server has some items that the client knows nothing about?_** They will be found in step 4.
+And instead of overwriting, they will be added to the local DB.

+**_What if the client has some items that the server knows nothing about?_** Local items, that are not synched with the server, don't have a `block_id`.
+So, they don't appear in the synchronization process.
+Only the server can assign `block_id` to items during their creation on the server side.